Permissioning Knowledge in Guru

 - Click Update Access to save changes.

-Admins assign each Group one of the following roles for a Collection: Collection owner, Author, or read only.
+An Admin, Creator, or a relevant custom role can assign each Group or user one of the following roles for a Collection: Collection Owner, Viewer, or custom role.

-- Read only: Can view Cards but not edit them.
+- Viewer: Can view Cards but not edit them.

-- Author / Collection owner: Manage content and permissions in the Collection.
+- Collection Owner: Can manage content and permissions in the Collection.

 Learn more about Group roles in Guru